carrot/cream/README.md

 ###Example

-The example goes over most of the features, and would be the best way to get started, so check it out [here](https://github.com/carrot/CREAM-example).
+The example goes over most of the features, and would be the best way to get started.
+It's included in the project.